flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/throttle-calibration.md

 If your throttle does not have a range for the reverser there are two ways to activate and simulate reverser with buttons.

-??? note "How to Setup Reverser: Controller With a Separate Button or Key"
+??? note "How to Set Up Reverser: Controller With a Separate Button or Key"
     Microsoft Flight Simulator allows the mapping of a key or button to use the normal throttle axis as the reverser axis.
 To configure this chose a key or button on your controller and map it like this:

      ![Reverser Button Configuration](../../assets/flypados3/throttle-calibration/reverser-hold.png "Reverser Button Configuration"){loading=lazy}